Island-Ghost/midnight-mcp/src/wallet/README.md

+# Midnight MCP Wallet

+The Midnight MCP Wallet module provides a secure interface to interact with the Midnight blockchain.
+It handles wallet creation, recovery, transaction management, and state synchronization with the blockchain.

-# Transaction Tracking System
+## Transaction Tracking

-This module provides a transaction tracking system for the Midnight wallet to track the lifecycle of transactions from initiation to completion.

-## Overview
+One of the key features of the Midnight MCP Wallet is asynchronous transaction tracking, which allows you to:

+1. Initiate transactions without blocking the main application flow
+2. Track the status of transactions through their lifecycle
+3. Query for pending and completed transactions
+4. Verify transaction inclusion in the blockchain

+### Transaction States

-Transactions go through the following states:
+Transactions go through several states during their lifecycle:

-1. **INITIATED**: The transaction has been requested but not yet broadcast to the network.
+- `INITIATED`: Transaction has been created but not yet broadcast to the network
-2. **SENT**: The transaction has been broadcast to the network with a `txIdentifier`.
+- `SENT`: Transaction has been broadcast with a transaction identifier
-3. **COMPLETED**: The transaction appears in the wallet's transaction history, confirming it's been processed by the blockchain.
-4. **FAILED**: The transaction has failed due to an error.

-## Database

-The system uses SQLite to persist transaction state across application restarts.
-The database file is stored in the wallet backup folder with a name based on the wallet filename.

-## Usage
+- `COMPLETED`: Transaction has been confirmed and appears in transaction history
+- `FAILED`: Transaction failed for some reason (with an error message)

+### How to Use Transaction Tracking

-### Initiating a Transaction
+#### Initiating a Transaction

-To initiate a transaction without waiting for it to be broadcast:
+Instead of using `sendFunds()` which blocks until the transaction is broadcast, use `initiateSendFunds()` to start a transaction asynchronously:

 ```typescript
 const result = await walletManager.initiateSendFunds('recipient_address', '10.5');